OlivierLD/raspberry-coffee/opencv/README.md

 1075459 640K -rw-r--r-- 1 root root 639K Apr 30 10:09 /usr/local/share/java/opencv4/opencv-430.jar
 ```
 - `/usr/local/share/java/opencv4/opencv-430.jar` will be used for the Java Classpath
-- `/usr/local/share/java/opencv4` will be used for the Java `-Djava.library.path`, as it contains a required system lib.
+- `/usr/local/share/java/opencv4` will be used for the Java `-Djava.library.path`, as it contains a required system lib (`libopencv_java430.so` in this case).
 ```
 ll /usr/local/share/java/opencv4/
 total 20M